johnmartindev/threejs-journey/study-notes.md

 - However, ThreeJS's Y goes up rather than down (like `clientY`), so we must invert.
 - Invert like so: `-(event.clientY / sizes.height - 0.5)`.

-## 1.63 - Built-in controls
+## 1.6.3 - Built-in controls

 - ThreeJS has built-in controls to save us time: https://threejs.org/docs/index.html?q=controls#examples/en/controls
 - `FlyControls`.
 Allows us to move the camera like we're on a spaceship.
-Rotate on 3 axes, go back and forward.
+Rotates on 3 axes, goes back and forward.
 - `FirstPersonControls`.
 Like `FlyControls` but has a fixed up axis.
 More like a bird — can't do a barrel roll.
 - `PointerLockControls`.
 Uses pointer lock JavaScript API — keeps cursor hidden and centred.
 Not terribly useful.
 - `OrbitControls`.
 Similar to controls we coded above.
 Rotate around a point, translate laterally, and zoom in/out.
 - `TrackballControls`.
 Like `OrbitControls`, but no vertical angle limits.
-Rotate/spin even if the scene turns upside down.
+Rotates/spins even if the scene turns upside down.
 - `TransformControls` and `DragControls`.
 Nothing to do with the camera.
 More about manipulating objects.

-## 1.64 - Instantiating orbit controls
+## 1.6.4 - Instantiating orbit controls

 - To use the `OrbitControls` class we have to import it from a specific part of the `three` module.
 - Import like so: `import { OrbitControls } from 'three/addons/controls/OrbitControls.js`.
 - Some versions of ThreeJS instead have: `import { OrbitControls } from "three/examples/jsm/controls/OrbitControls`.
 - By default, the orbit controls are centred.
 Change this with `controls.target.y = 1` (example) and `controls.update()`.

-## 1.65 - Damping
+## 1.6.5 - Damping

 - "Damping" is a term that refers to smoothing an animation by applying acceleration and friction.
 - Thankfully, there's built-in damping.
 We don't have to code the formulae manually.
 - We enable damping with something like: `controls.enableDamping = true`.
 Add `controls.update()` inside the tick function.

-## 1.71 - Fullscreen and resizing
+## 1.7.1 - Fullscreen and resizing

 - For a more immersive experience, we could have the canvas fill the size of the viewport.
 - We can also make the page enter into fullscreen mode.